ansible-middleware/ansible-middleware-workshop/instructions/3-configuring-postgresql.md

 ## Run the postgresql playbook

-To test the postgresql playbook, we will run the following command:
+To use the postgresql playbook, we will run the following command:

 `ansible-playbook -i ./inventory/hosts postgresql.yml`